TonysCousin/udacity-reinforcement-learning/projects/tennis/docs/Report.md

 This situation is called "non-stationarity", and is a major hurdle that causes instability in multi-agent training.
 The key that makes MADDPG stable and successful is that, while each agent's actor NN only observes the environment from that agent's point of view (i.e. it may not see the whole picture), each critic NN is fed the entire state of the whole system of systems.
 The critics have access to all state variables of all agents and of the world they operate in.
-This visibility helps them to "coach" their actors toward reasonable solutions in a more smooth approach.
+This visibility helps them to "coach" their actors toward reasonable solutions in a smoother approach.
 Since the critic networks are only used for training purposes, (they are not used in inference mode), this unnatural visibility is not "cheating".
 When trained agents are tested in an operational envrionment (inference mode) they will continue to function well with just their own local observations, as they did during training.
 MADDPG is described in detail [in this paper](https://arxiv.org/pdf/1706.02275.pdf).